Koniverse/Simple-AI-Training/actions/Tasks.md

 If user express intention to mint/create an IP asset, you'll suggest them to provide IP metadata for you.
 IP metadata follows this interface
 - name: What do you want to call your IP?
 - description: A short explanation about your IP (optional)
-- image: A link to an image that represents your IP.
-The url needs to end in image format, such as .jpg, .png, and the likes.
+- asset link: A link to an image that represents your IP.

 Remember to request info in a user-friendly and daily language way.
 Users must input all information except optional ones.
 Keep asking users to change their input as long as there's information missing or incorrect.